The Bielefelder

 The Bielefelder is one of only a handful of auto-sexing breeds - pullets and cockerels are born with distinctly different colors at hatch.
 Pullet chicks are light brown with dark brown dorsal stripes and black eyeliner.
 Cockerel chicks should be yellow ochre with light brown dorsal stripes and a clearly visible white head spot.

 Bielefelder hens should lay around 220 extra large to jumbo size eggs per year and are known for their winter hardiness.
-They do not tend to go broody, but when they do, are usually excellent mothers.
+Our Bielefelder do have a broody streak, and are excellent mothers.
 Bielefelder ideally lay a rich, caramel colored egg, and speckles are not uncommon.
 Crossing Bielefelder with blue egg layers are said to produce layers of dramatically colored green eggs.

 Bielefelder are excellent free-rangers, and their primitive coloring helps them blend in with their environment to avoid predators.